-However, the less demanding personal safety equipment (Categories I and II), which is either labelled with the CE marking by the manufacturer without a certificate from a notified body (Category I), or is only subjected to a type examination (Category II), can obtain a GS mark after a corresponding test.
+However, the less demanding PPE (Categories I and II), which is either labelled with the CE marking by the manufacturer without a certificate from a notified body (Category I), or is only subjected to a EU type examination (Category II), can obtain a GS mark after a corresponding test.